pearmini/genji/README.md

 ```
 </pre>

-It also can be an IIFE(immediately-invoked function expression) for complex codeblocks.
+It also can be an IIFE(immediately-invoked function expression) for complex codeblock.

 <pre>
 ```js | dom